Old English Pheasant Fowl

 The Old English Pheasant Fowl is a British breed of small utility chicken.
 It derives from traditional breeds of rural Lancashire and Yorkshire and of the former counties of Cumberland and Westmorland.
 Its name is due to a perceived similarity of the plumage to that of the wild pheasant.
 It is a rare breed, and in 2014 was listed as "at risk" by the Rare Breeds Survival Trust.

 History

 Mostly concentrated around Yorkshire and Lancashire, it was named and a breed club was formed in 1914.
 They are thought by some to be one of the precursors of the Hamburgh breed.
-In the 21st century, the Old English Pheasant Fowl is extremely rare.
+In the twenty-first century, the Old English Pheasant Fowl is rare.
 It is listed as "at risk" in the 2014 watch list of the Rare Breeds Survival Trust.

 Characteristics

 They have rose-type combs and white earlobes.
 Their plumage is a mahogany hue with darker lacing around the edges.